acm-uiuc/til/_til/rails/attribute-getter-without-the-recursion.md

+---
-# Attribute Getter without the Recursion
+title: Attribute Getter without the Recursion
+category: rails
+---

 You may find yourself adding a custom *getter* method for one of the attributes in a Rails model.
 It might look something like this: